wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - `getCurrentVortexRadius()`: returns the radius of the current vortex.
 - `getTargetVortexInfo(targetX, targetY)`: returns the coordinates and radius of the target vortex.
   - return: `{x:number, y:number, r:number}` be a object with `x`, `y`, `r` as keys.
-- `getCurrentTargetError(targetX, targetY, targetAngle)`: returns the error between the current bottle position and the target effect.
-  - `targetX`, `targetY`, `targetAngle`: the coordinates and tilted angle of the target effect.

 ### Complex subroutines.

-- `straighten(maxStirLength, direction, salt?, maxGrains?, ignoreReverse?)`: straighten the potion path with rotation salts, i.e. automatically adding proper number of rotation salt while stirring to make the potion path straight.
+- `straighten(direction, salt, {maxStirLength?, maxGrains?, ignoreReverse?, leastSegmentLength?})`: straighten the potion path with rotation salts, i.e. automatically adding proper number of rotation salt while stirring to make the potion path straight.
-  - `maxStirLength`, `maxGrains`: stopping conditions of the straightening process.
   - `direction`: the direction to be stirred in radian.
   - `salt`: the type of salt to be added, it must be "moon" or "sun".
+  - `maxStirLength`, `maxGrains`: stopping conditions of the straightening process.
+Default to be `Infinity`, i.e. stopping condition not set.
   - `ignoreReverse`: Controls the behavior when reversed direction(i.e. should add another rotation salt to bend it to the given direction) is detected.
 If set, no salt will be added and the process continues.
 If not set, the function terminate when a reversed direction is detected.
+    - Default to be `true`, i.e. not set the reversed direction terminate condition.
+  - Generally you should set at least one of the terminate condition.
   - Straightening is important for many highly-salty recipes with brute-force bending of path, like `AntiMagic-15m-1115s.js`.
     > Under some assumption, we can prove that that the optimal path is:
     >